akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

 acknowledges a connection, subscription and publication.
 Upon receiving a publication, it is re-published from the server so that any client that is subscribed will receive it.
 An additional detail is that we hold off re-publishing until we have a subscription from the client.
-Note also how the session is told to perform `Publish` commands directly as they will be broadcast to all clients subscribed to the topic.
+Note also how the session is told to perform `Publish` commands directly as they will be broadcasted to all clients subscribed to the topic.

 Run the flow: